Jersey Girl (2004 film): Plot

-Ollie Trinké is a young, powerful media publicist based out of New York, born in New Jersey.
-He meets Gertrude Steiney, they fall instantly in love and get married.
-Very happy, after several months together, Gertrude becomes pregnant.

-Obsessed with work, Ollie does not lighten his workload, neglecting Gertrude for his career.
-When she goes into labor, Ollie has to force himself to leave his office to be with her in the delivery room.
-Tragedy strikes however, as Gertrude dies from an aneurysm and complications during childbirth.
-He names their daughter Gertie after her.
+Ollie Trinké is a media publicist based in New York.
+He falls in love with Gertrude Steiney and the two get married.
+After becoming pregnant, Gertrude dies from an aneurysm and complications during childbirth.
+Ollie names his daughter Gertie, after her.

-Devastated, Ollie avoids his grief by burying himself in work, spending even longer hours at the office.
-He spends very little time with his newborn daughter, as she reminds him of all he lost.
-His widowed father Bart steps up to take care of his granddaughter, taking a month off from work at the Jersey City Sanitation Crew.
-Bart later decides to return to work to force his son to face both his grief and parental responsibilities.

-Under the stress of a botched diaper change and an inconsolable baby, Ollie publicly insults his client Will Smith calling him a two-bit TV actor.
-This outburst occurs in a large press conference, and costs him his job.
+Devastated, Ollie buries himself in work, spending very little time with his newborn daughter.
+His widowed father Bart steps up to take care of his granddaughter, taking a month off from work.
+He later decides to return to work to force his son to face both his grief and parental responsibilities.
+Under the stress of a botched diaper change and an inconsolable baby, Ollie publicly insults his client Will Smith, calling him a two-bit TV actor.
+This outburst occurs in a large press conference and costs him his job, while Smith, as he did in real life, goes on to become a massively successful movie star.
+Ollie and Gertie move into Bart's house in New Jersey.

-Ollie and Gertie not only have to move to New Jersey, but also move in with Bart.
 Ollie becomes blacklisted by every NYC public relations firm, forcing him to take a civil service job in their borough.

-Seven years later, Gertie, now in elementary school, often begs her dad to rent films.
-At the video store they meet Maya, a graduate student and one of the store's clerks.
-Her uninhibited probing into Ollie's love life opens the door for her to become a part of his inner circle.

-Another turning point in Ollie's is when his employer schedules a major public works project that will temporarily close a street in the neighborhood.
-Speaking to a group of outraged citizens to win their approval, his successful and positive interaction with them makes him realize how much he misses public relations.
+Seven years later, Gertie is now in elementary school.
+At a video store she and Ollie meet Maya, a graduate student and one of the store's clerks.
+Ollie and Maya begin a relationship with Gertie catching them in the act of making out.
+Ollie, now working with his father, helps win the approval of outraged citizens about a major public works project that will temporarily close a street in the neighborhood.
+This interaction makes Ollie realize how much he misses working in public relations.
 Seeking a change, he contacts his past protégé Arthur Brickman, who sets up a promising interview in New York City.